api3dao/vitepress-docs/docs/reference/dapis/chains.md

 dAPIs can be read on the following chains using the [DapiServer](../#dapiserver-sol) contract addresses listed below.
-Use the [dAPI Browser](./dapi-browser.md) to find the desired dAPI names and the networks they are available on.
+Use the [API3 Market](https://market.api3.org/)<ExternalLinkImage/> website to find the desired dAPI names and the networks they are available on.

 <ChainsList/>